jsenv/core/README.md

 ## Example

-`@dmail/assert` is a npm package meant to be used either on front-end or back-end environment.
-This means two things:
+A concrete example using jsenv: `@dmail/assert`.<br />

-- it has to be executable in both browsers and node.js,
+It is a npm package meant to be used either on front-end or back-end.<br />
-- it would like to run unit tests on a browser and node.js.
+So it needs to be usable in both browsers and node.js.<br />

-For that reason the project is a good use case for jsenv.<br />
+And it would like to run unit tests on a browser and node.js.<br />

 I encourage you to check `@dmail/assert` to see how it uses jsenv.<br />
 — see [package.json scripts source](https://github.com/dmail/assert/blob/3a308d2e78b9ea217807e27ed4597fbf71f3903f/package.json#L38-L52)